A Love for Languages and Science Leads Student to Brazil

 He also met people from around the world, attended a national workshop on biocatalysis and biotransformation, traveled around the country, and gleaned much information about Brazilian culture.
 “I’ll never forget how beautiful Brazil was, how fresh and tasty the food was and how easygoing and friendly the people were,” he says.

-Though his time in Brazil ended last August, the experiences offered by the program have continued.
-In March, he traveled to the ACS meeting in Anaheim, CA, to present a poster about the synthesis of compounds that contain selenium.
+Though his time in Brazil ended in August 2010, the experiences offered by the program continued.
+The following March, he traveled to the American Chemistry Society meeting in Anaheim, CA, to present a poster about the synthesis of compounds that contain selenium.
 In April, he again presented the poster, this time at a symposium at Rutgers.

 As for the future, the multilingual science aficionado is leaning toward medical school.
 But he says that no matter what he decides to do, chemistry will always be a part of his life: “It took me to the other side of the world, and that’s not something that I’m just going to forget.
 The experience was an enormous gift on the part of everyone who helped me get there, including Larry Romsted, John Taylor and my friends in the RCS.
 It pushed me ahead in so many ways—culturally, scientifically, linguistically, academically, and confidence-wise.”